 If you notice a gradual dull aching sensation in the knee with intermittent sharp pain especially with negotiating stairs, along with crepitus in the knee when you bend and straighten the knee, you may be suffering from Patella Femoral Pain Syndrome (PFPS).

-PFPS which used to be known as Chondro-Malacia Patella (CMP) , Anterior Knee Pain and Runners’ Knee are all very similar conditions.
-These conditions and symptoms can occur due to a varying degree of wear and tear (degeneration) of the cartilage behind the knee cap, also known as the patella femoral joint.
+Patella Femoral Pain Syndrome (or PFPS) which used to be known as Chondro-Malacia Patella (CMP), Anterior Knee Pain and Runners’ Knee are all very similar conditions.
+These conditions and symptoms can occur due to a varying degree of wear and tear (degeneration) of the cartilage behind the knee cap, also known as the patella-femoral joint.

-Three main factors attributed to cause increased degeneration of this cartilage are:
+Three main factors are attributed to causing increased degeneration of this cartilage:

 1. Muscle tightness:

-The quadricep muscles and the Ilio Tibial Band (ITB) tend to be tight in people with PFPS.
-If the quadricep muscles are tight, it has a tendency to pull the knee cap much closer to the thigh bone.
+The quadriceps muscles and the Ilio Tibial Band (ITB) tend to be tight in people with PFPS.
+If the quadriceps muscles are tight, it has a tendency to pull the knee cap much closer to the thigh bone.
 This increase in pressure leads to grinding of the knee cap against the thigh bone causing the degeneration of cartilage.

 2. Muscle Strength: